French artist Paul Gauguin is buried on the Marquesan island of Hiva Oa in French Polynesia.

-My admiration for his art lead me over the years to want to pay my respects to him at his grave, but I confess that I imagined that when I got to his grave I would do something shocking like spit or urinate on it out of disgust at his personal behaviour.
+My admiration for his art lead me over the years to want to pay my respects to him at his grave in French Polynesia, but I confess that I imagined that when I got to his grave I would do something shocking like spit or urinate on it out of disgust at his personal behaviour.

 A copy of his sculpture of the figure Oviri (meaning ‘wild’) guards the grave as he requested, and out of the back of the grave a fragrant frangipani tree grows, littering the pink grave with white and yellow flowers.

 In the end, I neither spat nor urinated on Gauguin’s grave.
-I sweated a lot, that’s for sure, and the frangipani tree did offer a little privacy to have a quick pee before walking down the hill back into the village.
+I sweated a lot, that’s for sure, and the frangipani tree did offer a little privacy for a discreet wee before walking down the hill back into the village.
 Further up the hill, we spotted the grave of the Catholic priest from who Gauguin had bought land to built his house, and who he taunted mercilessly throughout his life in Atuona.

-Metres from Gauguin lies the grave of Jacques Brel I’m quite sure more visitors come to Hiva Oa to pay their respects to Brel than to Gauguin.
-But more on Jacques Brel in the next instalment…
+Metres from Gauguin lies the grave of Francophone songwriter Jacques Brel.
+More visitors come to Hiva Oa to pay their respects to Brel than to Gauguin.